eudoxia0/eudoxia0.github.io/article/_posts/2027-01-01-books-i-enjoyed-in-2026.md

 [_Frankenstein_][frank] by [Mary Shelley][ms].

 [_Pnin_][pnin] by [Vladimir Nabokov][nab].
-The first half is hilarious, but at the half-way mark it turns into a slog.
+The first half is hilarious, but at the half-way mark it turns into pointless meandering.

 [_Between Two Fires_][b2f] by [Christopher Buehlman][cb].
 Demonic horror in the Black Death.
 A bit movie-brained but enjoyable.